 What inspired you to write a book about electric cars?

 SL: The book was first published in 1993, written by Bob Brant.
 Recently, Judy Bass, the editor of McGraw-Hill Professional, publisher of the volume, noticed that it was still selling well, but that it was in need of an update.
 She chose me for the project a little over a year ago because Brant had died and I had worked for the State of New York on electric cars.

 Build Your Own Electric Vehicle provides step-by-step instructions for converting a regular gas-powered car into electric – for as much as or less than buying a traditional car.
 Does this process require prior knowledge about car repair and maintenance?
 Could someone like me – who’s handy, but doesn’t have much technical knowledge – take on this task?

 SL: You could convert the car with prior knowledge of automobiles or are handy and are a do it yourself type.
-However, if you feel any bit uncomfortable about converting the car, there is a source directory of companies and people that can assist you in your conversion process.
+However, if you feel any bit uncomfortable about converting the car, there is a source directory of companies, people, and a Foundry and Machine Shop that can assist you in your conversion process.